|Canastota Section||Perryville Section||Cazenovia Section||Stone Quarry-Nelson Swamp||Tioughnioga WMA|

 Junction of spur trail to Carpenter Rd (0.6 mi).
 Turn left for main Link Trail.

-Reach seasonal dirt Chapman Road.
-Turn left on road, then turn right off road in 100 feet.
+Reach non drivable section of Chapman Road.
+The dirt road received major damage during the storms of 2011 & 2012.
+Turn left and follow eroded road then turn right off road in 100 feet.
 Then cross Tioughnioga Creek.
+This whole area was devasted from flooding.

 Reach dirt Muller Hill Road.(parking) Turn left, then quick right onto dirt Wood Road (Bundy Road).